 Our favourite garden and rooftop bars in Barcelona

 Barcelona is lucky to have mild temperatures and sunny skies all year round, making socializing with a drink outdoors easy.
-Whether it’s to admire the gorgeous views or escape the buzz of the city, there are countless bars around satisfy every taste.
+Whether it’s to admire the gorgeous views or escape the buzz of the city, there are countless bars around to satisfy every taste (for our favourite places to grab a cocktail, check out this post).
 Wondering which rooftop bars and gardens are dearest to us?
 Read on.

 La Isabella (Hotel 1898)

 Located directly on La Rambla, the Hotel 1989’s rooftop terrace offers a full 360º view from right in the centre of the city.
 This swanky rooftop has a nice setup with a pool, lounging area, good food and well-crafted cocktails.
 This is one of our favourite places to bring guests as it’s one of the bars in Barcelona that has it all!
 Spanish not perfect?
 Read this to brush up on your Spanish vocabulary at bars and restaurants.

 Las Ramblas, 109 €€€

 A giant fig tree stands in the courtyard of the Bar de l’Antic Teatre.
 This space was once an old theatre and has been repurposed perfectly to fit in with El Borne’s bohemian style.
 A favourite of locals and tourists alike, it’s certainly another one of the relaxed garden bars in Barcelona.
 It’s perfect for accommodating larger groups as the tables and chairs are always moving around.

 Though the rooftop of the Pulitzer Hotel doesn’t offer stunning views, its chic style and layout make it worth visiting.
 Sip on fruity cocktails, vermouth or crisp wine and find a shady corner.
 Since the area is quite small, the setting is intimate and you’ll feel like you’ve stepped out of the city for a minute and onto someone’s private terrace.